SylmarDev/syl-rnb-calc/SYL-TODO.md

   - +6/+8's are happening on all the same entry.
 If Move1 and Move2 are both highest damage, they create one entry that's "Move1:6/Move2:6..." and one entry that's "Move1:8/Move2:8...".
 That needs to be changed for edge cases to break down into all possible lines
   - Make status category
     - default to +6 if move is not in moveStringsToAdd and move is score of 0 and type of status
+    - go back through and update all the things that need updated with that
   - Damaging Speed Reduction and Damaging Atk/SpAtk go if score is 0, but they can get kill bonuses so that's not always true.
 Look into how to fix that
 - Make switch % chance underneath all the moves (only make it show if its above 0, it should be a very rare case)
 - Figure out something to make the Crit buttons look less ugly (Colors?)